 PharmOut’s engineers and architects can help design and implement the equipment, systems and processes you will need to produce high quality, sterile and safe compounded medicines and meet the TGA’s requirements.

-Contact us if you would like to discuss your plans and what we can help you with.
+contact us at one of our offices around the world if you would like to discuss your plans and what we can help you with.